 Implementation of each phase of the 407 Transitway project will encompass three distinct steps: Preconstruction (including design); Construction; and Operation and Maintenance.
-A description of each phase and the activities associated with them are discussed and listed below.
+A description of each phase and the activities associated with them are discussed and listed below:

-Implementation for each stage outlined in the following subsections will be revised and confirmed prior to construction in consultation with the other transit agencies.
+Implementation for each stage outlined in the following subsections will be revised and confirmed during the Detail Design stage in consultation with the other transit agencies.